SRES-620-119

 What it does

 This resolution designates February 28, 2026, as "Rare Disease Day."
-It is a symbolic, commemorative measure passed by the Senate through unanimous consent.
-It does not create any new programs, allocate funding, change existing law, or impose any requirements on any person or entity.
+It recognizes the importance of raising awareness about rare diseases, encouraging early and accurate diagnosis, and supporting national and global research efforts to develop treatments and cures.
+The resolution does not create new law, appropriate funds, or impose any requirements on any person or agency.

 Who benefits